 TCA - Track Circuit Actuator - a trainborne system which can break through insulated layers of dirt and leaf fall on a train's wheels by ionising the airgap between the wheel and rail thus restoring electrical continuity and allowing trains to bedetected by track circuits

 Ten Foot - common term for the space between the innermost rails of two sets of parallel tracks

 TIC - Track Inspection Coach - former coach operated by the BR Civil Engineers and latterly Serco to observe and record the state of the track - now superseded and redundant

-TPWS - Train Protection and Warning System - a very simple train but effective control system introduced instead of ATP.
+TPWS - Train Protection and Warning System - a very simple train but effective on board control system for T&RS introduced instead of ATP.

 TRC - Track Recording Coach - (originally High Speed Track Recording coach) is a converted Mk2 coach used to record the condition of the tracks.
 It uses an inertial measuring system comprising transducers, including accelerometers, rate gyroscopes and displacement transducers which supply inputs to special-purpose electronic processing networks which provide the required profiles.
 Onboard computer systems analyse the data to form track-quality estimates which are listed and recorded on magnetic tape for transfer to a central mainframe data bank.
 Operation of the track-recording coach is controlled by an automatic route-definition procedure using data stored on a central track-route data bank.

 TRU - Track Recording Unit - specially built class 150 DMU used to record the condition of the tracks similarly to the TRC